Guide on Getting Around Taiwan

 One of the best ways to navigate Taiwan’s cities is through the metro or railway; the rides are smooth, quick, and affordable.
 In addition, many towns throughout Taiwan offer city-specific transit systems.

-The Taipei MRT has six lines and 131 stations that will take you through Taipei and New Taipei City.
+The Taipei MRT has 6 lines and 131 stations that will take you through Taipei and New Taipei City.
 Use these lines to reach the most interesting points, including tourist destinations, train stations, shopping centers, and airports.

 The Maokong gondola, a cable car, also falls under the Taipei Metro umbrella.
 It takes you from the Taipei Zoo MRT Station to Maokong mountain.